Bringing pets into the UK

 - worm treatment (for dogs only)

-The pet passport is valid as long as the rabies shot is valid.
+The pet passport is valid as long as the rabies vaccination is valid or one of the pages fills up.

 Gerbils, guinea pigs, rabbits and hamsters don’t need anything.
 They are free to travel between European Union States.
 Exotic animals need special permits.

 Must have in the Pet Passport: (the following information is for the new pet passports issued after 29 December 2014.
-If the passport was issued before the above date you can still use it until the death of the pet or until the pages are filled)
+If the passport was issued before the above date you can still use it until the death of the pet or until one of the pages fills up)

 - Page marked with Roman number I: Owners name and address